DaqOpen/persistmq/README.md

 The main goal is, to only put message by message into the queue of the mqtt-client, when the previous was sent successfully.
 This may reduce performance but allows to preserve messages when there are errors.

-When publishing a message with the RobustClient, it follows this flow:
+When publishing a message with the PersistClient, it follows this flow:

 1. message is queued in the multiprocessing queue
 2. the worker process checks the queue and consumes **one** message if available